edper/getting-cleaning-data-final-project/README.md

 [**Note:** Some of variables under *Variables not shown* I intentionally did not show to save space.]

-So, this time we have now a combine of 10,299 observations but with the same number of variables/columns (i.e. 563).
+So, this time we have now a combine of **10,299** observations but with the same number of variables/columns (i.e. 563).

-This fulfills the requirement then the first requirement of this project, namely,  *to merge the training and the test sets to create one data set*.
+This fulfills the requirement then for the first requirement of this project, namely,  *to merge the training and the test sets to create one data set*.

 Now, the second task was to *extract only the measurements on the mean and standard deviation for each measurement* from the merged/combine train and test data sets.
 However, I personally feel that it is more strategic programming-wise to do it later and instead do the task number four (4) which is to *appropriately labels the data set with descriptive variable names*.
 This is then what we are going to do first.

-In order to do that then I need to read-in first all column names stored in **features.txt**.
+In order to do that then I need to read-in first all column names stored in **features.txt** file.

 ```{r}
 column_names <- read.table("data/UCI HAR Dataset/features.txt")
 ```
-And then use `colnames()` within the `for..loop` to rename the variables/columns for the combine data sets of train and test data sets.
+And then use `colnames()` within the `for..loop` to rename the variables/columns for the combine data sets of train and test data sets using *features.txt* which contain all the measurement variables.

 ```{r}
 for(i in 1:nrow(column_names)) {